Camwells83/GovHack2018Expose/README.md

 http://www.dptiapps.com.au/dataportal/Roads_shp.zip Roads - A structure erected over a depression or obstacle to carry road traffic.
 Ford Point - A shallow or flat portion of the bed of a watercourse or lake where a crossing may be affected.
 Locate all public sealed\unsealed roads as well as private roads

+* Mobile Black Spot Database - Department of Communications and the Arts https://data.gov.au/dataset/7be6e3ee-043a-4c47-a6eb-a97702419ccd/resource/c6b211ad-3aa2-4f53-8427-01b52a6433a7/download/mbsp-database-of-reported-locations-2016-electorates.csv - The Department of Communications and the Arts has received nominations of regional locations with poor or no mobile coverage from members of the public.
+The database was used by applicants to design their proposals for funding under round 1 of the Mobile Black Spot Programme and is again being used for round 2 of the programme.
+Cruicial information when communications is necessary.
+Can be used to bring in additional temporary infrastructure to handle communications for communities during an emergency if included as a data set.